microsoft/vscode-webview-ui-toolkit-samples/README.md

 ## Usage

-Follow the instructions in the README file of the desired sample extension.
+Follow the instructions in the `README` file of the desired sample extension.

+## Samples

 | Sample Extension                     | Description                                                                       |
 | ------------------------------------ | --------------------------------------------------------------------------------- |